ch810ya/roxo/content/plan-your-trip/_index.md

     text        : Plan Your Trip Guide

 ---
-Now that you have chosen a destination you want to visit with the help of my [travel guides](/travel-guides), it is time to start planning your first backpacking trip.
+Now that you have chosen a destination you want to visit with the help of my [travel guides](/travel-guides), it is time to start planning your first or next backpacking trip.

 Related Reading: